 Not all buyer agents in Massachusetts are the same.
 Learn the difference between an exclusive buyer agent and a designated buyer agent.
 You should demand 100 percent loyalty 100 percent of the time.
 The following is an excerpt from an interview on The Money Show on Boston Herald Radio on February 27, 2015.
-Host Rick Shaffer discussed exclusive buyer agency with Rich Rosa, co-owner of Buyers Brokers Only, LLC.
+Host Rick Shaffer discussed exclusive buyer agency with Rich Rosa, co-owner of Buyers Brokers Only, LLC, which serves home buyers in Massachusetts, New Hampshire, and Rhode Island.

 The following is the transcript of the excerpt about the difference between an exclusive buyer agent and designated buyer agent.